saiharshanani/Dicegame/README.md

 - The first player to reach 100 points on GLOBAL score wins the game

 #### Skills Learnt:
-- DOM Manipulations, Event Handling, JavaScript Basics
+- DOM Manipulations, Event Handling, JavaScript